 Multiple sclerosis (MS) is a progressive disease that destroys the protective coating around nerves in your body and brain.
 It leads to difficulty with speech, movement, and other functions.
 Over time, MS can be life-altering.
-More than Americans have this condition.
+More than

 MS has no cure.
 However, treatments can help make symptoms less severe and improve quality of life.

 Surgical treatments for MS are available.
 Most of them are designed to provide specific symptom relief.

 In addition, people with MS may be concerned that surgery or anesthesia can lead to an MS flare.
 Read on to learn more about surgical options for MS and if it’s safe to have surgery in general if you have the condition.

 Experts don’t understand what causes MS. Some research has looked at genetics, infections, and even